rabblerouser/core/README.md

   1. Register a new member at `http://localhost:3000`
   2. Log in at `http://localhost:3000/login`, with `networkadmin@rabblerouser.team`/`password`

+## Bonus commands

-If you just want to run a single command inside the container, you can do it like: `./go.sh npm test`.
+If you just want to run a single command inside the container, you can do it like this:

+        ./go.sh npm test

+The script starts several different containers.
+If you want to see their logs (e.g. for debugging):

+        # This will show all container logs, colour-coded
+        docker-compose logs -f

+        #This will show just the event-forwarder container's logs
+        docker-compose logs -f event-forwarder

 ## Understanding this repository